SMTG-Bham/ThermoParser/examples/02-individual-customisation/README.rst

 All axes can take a style sheet or list of style sheets as arguments.
 ``matplotlib`` comes with many preinstalled, and you can also make your own and put them in ``~/.config/matplotlib/stylelib/``.
-I've installed a couple for you already :wink:.
+I've installed a couple for you already.
 You can list them by importing pyplot and typing ``print(plt.style.available)`` in Python.

 Load (lines 23-24)